parveen-daffodil/au-components/agreement_duration.md

 Contractor will provide the Services to Customer until the Agreement is cancelled.

-### Agreement laste for a short period but renews regularly.
+### Agreement lasts for a short period but renews regularly.

 The Agreement will bind the parties for {{period}}.
 The Agreement will continue to automatically renew for the Term unless a party to the Agreement gives the other party {{period}} notice before the end of a Term.